nikukatansa/crossroad-live/site/content/_index.md

 ---
 welcome:
-  video: KuIWe4HIlCA
+  video: LOyUfwdntpA
   showsection: true
 sundayschool:
-  intro: Simeon and Anna waited almost their whole lives to meet the promised
+  intro: Every family has their Christmas traditions and watching "An Unexpected
-    rescuer.
-When they met Jesus, they rejoiced that God kept his promise!
+    Christmas" is one of ours!
-  video: leN-xNrkjbo
+  video: TM1XusYVqNY
-  showsection: false
+  showsection: true
 specialvideo:
   title: Remembrance Sunday 2020
   showsection: false